Awaiting transplant, mom lives 6 days without lungs

 "I was unconscious at this point and had been for some time," Melissa Benoit said.
 "So (my family) made the decision based on my previous wishes -- just knowing who I am."

-Chris Benoit remembers the middle-of-the night moment of decision in April.
-He, his sister and Melissa's brother all spoke at once.
+Chris Benoit remembers the moment of decision in April.
+He, Melissa's mom, dad and uncle all spoke at once.
 "It didn't take very long for us to insist that Melissa would want to go right to the end and fight with experimental surgery," he said.

 In fact, Melissa Benoit, then 32, had been suffering for years.
 A cystic fibrosis patient, she had been struggling with an on-again, off-again infection that had ravaged her lungs over the course of three years.
 An inherited disorder, cystic fibrosis affects the cells that produce mucus, sweat and digestive juices, and causes damage to the lungs, gastrointestinal system and other organs of the body.